markusklimmek/project-starlore/README.md

 The View class was package private, not public.
 That should explain the problem.
 (https://github.com/markusklimmek/project-starlore/commit/8672ad470d7751ee31c039bf52afc3b1f2f4f199)

+### How to create a branch for github and how to delete it
+How does that work?

 ### Facts for the end
 * automatically generated files should not be put into a vcs
 * Debugging is most times very helpful